lu1a/farm-sharing-app/README.md

 # cosmas-api

 The backend for a Community Sharing Management Software:
 This is the backend API for a Community Sharing Management App, a platform where farms/communities/communes/homesteads/households can log their produce and inventory and see the inventories of other farms in the community.
-The API is built in Rust using the Rocket web framework, with a MariaDB database for storing farm data.
+The API is built in Rust using the Rocket web framework, with a Postgres database for storing farm data.
 <br />
 <br />
 The point is to share data and subsequently resources to your fellow connected farms, like how organs share, or how teams in companies share resources to fulfill a common goal.
 A farm might make a request to all its connected members, and the idea is that some other farm comes forth and shares if it can.
 Extra resources can and should be given to fellow farms rather than hoarding.